 Government grants are recognised at their fair value as other operating income in the statement of comprehensive income to the extent that it is probable that the economic benefits will flow to the company and the revenue can be reliably measured.
-The company has been awarded infection control grants during the year to date, and expects to receive further grants to cover the period to March 2021.
-The grants are to be used for specific infection control measures through to March 2021.
+The company has been awarded infection control grants during the year to date, and expects to receive further grants to cover the period to March 2022.
+The grants are to be used for specific infection control measures through to March 2022.
 The Directors feel the guidance as provided by the Government and the Local Authorities lacks clarity.
 While the Directors feel the company is adhering to the guidelines there is still uncertainty if the spend identified by the company is in line with Government guidelines.
-Due to the this uncertainty the company is retaining a provision of circa 30% of the total grant received to cover potential clawbacks, and future infection control initiatives to 31 March 2021.
+Due to this uncertainty the company is retaining a provision of circa 16% of the total grant received to 31 December 2021 to cover potential clawbacks.